Michael Conforto: Draft and minor leagues

-Major league career

 New York Mets (2015–2021)

 On July 24, 2015, the Mets promoted Conforto to the major leagues.
 He made his debut later that day, picking up his first major league RBI on a groundout, but going 0-for-3 while becoming the 1,000th player to appear in a game for the Mets.
-The next day, he collected his first major league hit - an RBI infield hit - as part of a four-hit game.
-He hit his first major-league home run on August 3 off Marlins' starter Tom Koehler.
-He finished the season batting .270/.335/.506 with 30 runs, 9 home runs, and 26 RBIs in 174 at bats over 56 games played, and was in the top 3% in the major leagues with a maximum exit velocity of 115.0 mph.
+The next day, he collected his first major league hit, an RBI, as part of a four-hit game.
+He hit his first major-league home run on August 3 off Miami Marlins' starter Tom Koehler.
+He finished the season batting .270/.335/.506 with 30 runs, 9 home runs, and 26 RBIs in 174 at bats over 56 games played, and was in the top 3% in the major leagues with a maximum exit velocity of 115 mph.
 On defense, he exclusively played left field.
 The Mets won the 2015 National League pennant, making Conforto the third player in history to have played in the Little League World Series, College World Series, and Major League World Series, along with pitcher Ed Vosberg and catcher Jason Varitek.
-Conforto hit two home runs in Game 4 of the 2015 World Series, becoming the first rookie to homer twice in a world series game since Andruw Jones in the 1996 World Series.
+Conforto hit two home runs in Game 4 of the 2015 World Series, becoming the first rookie to homer twice in a world series game since Andruw Jones accomplished the feat in Game 1 of the 1996 World Series.

 Entering 2016, Conforto became the Mets everyday left fielder.
 After a torrid start in April, Conforto began to slump once May came.
 From May 1 to June 25, 2016, Conforto's batting average dipped to .130.
 On June 25, the Mets demoted Conforto to the Las Vegas 51s of the Class AAA Pacific Coast League and called up Brandon Nimmo.
-He was recalled on July 18 to the Mets.
+Conforto was recalled to the majors on July 18.
 After his return to the Mets, Conforto began playing both corner outfield positions.
-He made his major league debut in center field on July 23, 2016 as a defensive replacement.
+He made his major league debut in center field on July 23, 2016, as a defensive replacement.
 For the season, he batted .220/.310/.414 with 12 home runs and 42 RBIs in 304 at bats for the Mets, and was again in the top 3% in the major leagues with a maximum exit velocity of 115.0 mph.

 Conforto started the 2017 season as the Mets fourth outfielder but worked his way to a starting job.
 He was selected to the 2017 MLB All-Star Game in Miami after hitting .285/.405/.548 through the first half.
-On August 24, his suffered a season-ending injury during a swing after he dislocated his left shoulder and tore his posterior capsule.
+On August 24, during a game against the Arizona Diamondbacks, Conforto suffered a season-ending injury during a swing, as he dislocated his left shoulder and tore his posterior capsule.
 He elected to have surgery on September 2.
-For the 2017 season, Conforto batted .279/.384/.555 and hit 27 home runs with 72 runs and 68 RBIs in 373 at bats.
+For the 2017 season, Conforto batted .279/.384/.555 with 27 home runs and 68 RBIs in 373 at bats.